coderefinery/git-collaborative/_episodes/03-distributed.md

 Git implements a distributed version control.
 Basically any repository topology that you can think of can be implemented.

-Two topologies are very frequent:
+Two topologies are very frequent: centralized and forking layout.

 ### Centralized layout